KyleM8/Pipe-Network-Project-CHE3315/README.md

 # Pipe-Network-Project-CHE3315

-ESSENTIAL FILES (files that you must have in the same folder to run): main.py
+ESSENTIAL FILES (files that are required to be in the same folder to run): main.py
 PipePoint.py
 PipeSection.py